elementor/elementor-developers-docs/src/widgets/widget-categories.md

 Categories are only displayed in the widgets panel if they have widgets assigned to them.

-External developers can create new categories and display their widgets separately, in a branded category.
+External developers can create new categories and display their widgets separately, in branded categories.

 ## Using Widget Categories